 San Pedro Brew

 Notes: You need one big pot, serrated knife, small knife, smaller spoon, maybe pliers, strainer, large bowl, maybe rubber gloves, canning jars or grolsch jars (something that can be airtight and put in the freezer), unbleached muslin cloth or a t shirt, 4 lemons or limes (usually more limes because they are smaller) based on how many cactus stalks you have

 –take out spikes and cut end off if very dry and throw away.
 Pliers work great for the spikes or just a little serrated knife.

 –There are usually about 5-7 ridges on a cactus with their respective valleys between 2 ridges.
 Cut down into the ridge and into the center of the cactus until you hit the center cortex.
 Cut down into the ridge next to the one you just cut.
 Both cuts into the ridge should either meet at the center cortex or come close.
 Once two adjacent ridges are cut down into, then try to peel off those two ridges from the center cortex by pulling back on the valley.
 If it doesn’t come off smoothly you may need to use the knife to aid in cutting it off from the center cortex while you pull back the valley.
 Do this for all the valley and ridges.

 –The goal of this step is to make sure the skins come off intact and the little bit of material under the skins.
-You will be scrape it all off later so it’s okay if you do pull off some of the center cortex with the skins as this will be scrapped off later.
-It is important for the skins to be intact
+You will be scraping it all off later so it’s okay if you do pull off some of the center cortex with the skins as this will be scrapped off later.
+It is important for the skins to be intact.

-–Put the skins aside and if what you pull off from the center cortex is moist, or the center cortex itself is most, then throw it into the pot.
-If it’s white, fibrous and super dry then no. You want gummy, moist, slimy green stuff and not white, fibrous looking material.
+–Put the skins aside and if whatever you pull off from the center cortex is moist, or the center cortex itself is most, then throw it into the pot.
+If it’s white, fibrous and super dry then do not throw it in.
+You want gummy, moist, slimy green stuff and not white, fibrous looking material.